CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 to read the stream of `ParseToken` objects and to progressively build the CCSDS message from them.
-Syntax analysis of primitive entries like `EPOCH_TZERO = 1998-12-18T14:28:15.1172` in KVN or `<EPOCH_TZERO>1998-12-18T00:00:00.0000</EPOCH_TZERO>` in XML is independent of the file format: in both lexical analyzers will generate a `ParseToken` with type set to `TokenType.ENTRY`, name set to `EPOCH_TZERO` and content set to `1998-12-18T00:00:00.0000`.
+Syntax analysis of primitive entries like `EPOCH_TZERO = 1998-12-18T14:28:15.1172` in KVN or `<EPOCH_TZERO>1998-12-18T00:00:00.0000</EPOCH_TZERO>` in XML is independent of the file format: both lexical analyzers will generate a `ParseToken` with type set to `TokenType.ENTRY`, name set to `EPOCH_TZERO` and content set to `1998-12-18T00:00:00.0000`.
-This token will be passed to the message parser for processing and the parse may ignore that the token was extract from a KVN or an XML file.
+This token will be passed to the message parser for processing and the parser may ignore that the token was extracted from a KVN or a XML file.
 This simplifies a lot parsing of both formats and avoids code duplication.
 This is unfortunately not true for higher level structures like header, segments, metadata, data or logical blocks.
-For all these cases, the parser must know if the file is in Key-Value Notation or in eXtended Markup Language, so the lexical analyzer starts parsing by calling the parser `reset` method with the file format as an argument, so the parser knows how to handle the higher level structures.
+For all these cases, the parser must know if the file is in Key-Value Notation or in eXtended Markup Language.
+The lexical analyzer therefore starts parsing by calling the parser `reset` method with the file format as an argument, so the parser is aware of the format and knows how to handle the higher level structures.

 CCSDS messages are complex, with a lot of sub-structures and we want to parse several types (APM, AEM, OPM, OEM, OMM, OCM and TDM as of version 11.0).
 There are hundreds of keys to